Art & ArchitectureArticleIntrepid TravelProperty Spotlight

 ZIPLINING

-Xtasea is Acapulco’s latest attraction, where adrenaline junkies can fly over the sea superman style in the world’s longest over-the-water zip line.
+Xtaseais Acapulco’s latest attraction, where adrenaline junkies can fly over the sea superman style in the world’s longest over-the-water zip line.
 The facility has 4 Parallel lines where zipliners travel just over a mile across Puerto Marquez Bay, 328 feet above the ocean at speeds up to 75-miles per hour.
 Rest assured, there are lots of safety precautions and amenities in place to make for a thrilling adventure.

 Photo courtesy of Xatsea